 Sophie is jut like her mom. . . she lovvves to talk!
 Talking to her help her to learn communication skills, even though we have no idea what she’s trying to say at this point 😀 It helps her to learn sounds later used for learning speech too.
 We try to talk to her whenever she is receptive (she lets us know!), but back off when she is preoccupied with other stimuli in the environment so she doesn’t get overstimulated or overwhelmed.
 Sometimes letting her just observed and “be” on her own is just what she needs.

 We try to have her awake while we are cooking dinner and feeding the dogs around 5:30-7:30pm if possible, so that she is tired but not too cranky by the time her 7:30pm bedtime rolls around.
 Sleep training in infants is doable, but you have to be somewhat flexible.
 If it’s been a rough day for her and she seems to be in a crabbier mood, we will start the bedtime routine as early as 7.
-If she’s napped later than usual and is still wide-awake and happy while we are eating dinner, we’ll start the routine closer to 8pm.
+If she’s napped later than usual and is still wide-awake and happy while we are eating dinner for which we bought her some new baby bibs, we’ll start the routine closer to 8pm.

 My husband usually spends some time with her after he gets home from work while I am cooking dinner, since he doesn’t get to see her during the day like I do.
 The dogs and us will eat usually around 6:30-7:30pm, and then we start her bedtime sometime between 7-8pm (trying to keep it close to 7:30pm whenever possible).

 - Bath time every other night (omg she loves the bath y’all – I’ll have to remember to add it to my InstaStory next time!)

 - Infant massage, if she will let us (sometimes she is too activated and crabby so we’ll skip right to the next step)

 - Nighttime meal (if she falls asleep during this we don’t wake her up to finish)